tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

   This transport uses more or less the same JSON-RPC plumbing as the HTTP POST handler.

-  TODO: There appear to be some methods that are _only_ exported via websocket.
+  TODO: Three methods, maybe related to event subscription, are _only_ exported via websocket.
+I think these may be used by the light client for synchronization.
+In any case, the light client appears to be the only direct consumer of the websocket transport at least within the core repository.
-  Figure out what is going on there and why it's that way.
-I think these may be here for the same reason as the gRPC subset, viz., to support external clients who could now talk directly to the application.
+  Figure out whether that's true.

 - gRPC: A subset of queries may be issued in protocol buffer format to the gRPC interface described above under (4).
 As noted, this endpoint is deprecated